Medical expert of the article

 - mental changes and decreased cognitive functions.

-In addition to the medical history and medical examination, the diagnosis of C. Neoformans infection in meningitis necessarily includes blood tests: general clinical and biochemical, blood serum analysis for antibodies to C. Neoformans proteins, blood culture.
+In addition to the medical history and physical examination, diagnosis of C. neoformans infection in meningitis necessarily includes blood tests: general clinical and biochemical, blood serum analysis for antibodies to C. neoformans proteins, and blood culture.

-A lumbar puncture is performed and an analysis of the cerebrospinal fluid is done for antigen and a bacterioscopic analysis (bacterial culture) of the cerebrospinal fluid.
-[11]
+A lumbar puncture is performed and an analysis of the cerebrospinal fluid for antigen and a bacterioscopic analysis (bacterial culture) of the cerebrospinal fluid is done. [ 11 ]

-Instrumental diagnostics is carried out using a chest X-ray and magnetic resonance imaging of the brain.
+Instrumental diagnostics are carried out using chest X-ray and magnetic resonance imaging of the brain.

 Differential diagnosis

-Differential diagnosis includes meningitis and meningoencephalitis of bacterial and viral etiology, brain damage by Histoplasma capsulatum, Coccidioides immitis, Blastomyces dermatidis, or amoebae (including Naegleria fowleri).
+Differential diagnosis includes meningitis and meningoencephalitis of bacterial and viral etiology, brain damage by fungi Histoplasma capsulatum, Coccidioides immitis, Blastomyces dermatidis or amoebas (including Naegleria fowleri).

 Etiological treatment is aimed at eradicating cryptococci, for which antifungal drugs are used.

-The treatment regimen includes intravenous administration (drip, through a central venous catheter or by peritoneal infusion) of a polyene antifungal antibiotic Amphotericin B (Amphocyl) in combination with antifungal agent Flucytosine (5-fluorocytosine) or Fluconon, which has a fungicidal and fungistatic effect.
+The treatment regimen includes intravenous administration (drip, via a central venous catheter, or by peritoneal infusion) of the polyene antifungal antibiotic Amphotericin B (Amphocyl) in combination with the antifungal drug Flucytosine (5-fluorocytosine) or Fluconazole, which has a fungicidal and fungistatic effect.
 The dosage of these drugs is calculated depending on the patient's body weight.

-Constant monitoring of the patient's condition is necessary, since Amphotericin B has a toxic effect on the kidneys, and side effects of Flucytosine can be inhibition of the hematopoietic function of the bone marrow, respiratory or cardiac arrest, the development of skin lesions in the form of epidermal necrolysis, etc.
+Constant monitoring of the patient's condition is necessary, since Amphotericin B has a toxic effect on the kidneys, and the side effects of Flucytosine can include suppression of the hematopoietic function of the bone marrow, respiratory or cardiac arrest, the development of skin lesions in the form of epidermal necrolysis, etc.

-According to recommendations published in the 2010 IDSA (Infectious Diseases Society of America) update, treatment has not changed for ten years.
-First-line antifungal treatment is based on the induction, consolidation and maintenance of the following three types of patients: [12]
+According to the recommendations published in the 2010 IDSA (Infectious Diseases Society of America) update, treatment has not changed for ten years.
+First-line antifungal treatment is based on induction, consolidation, and maintenance of the following three types of patients: [ 12 ]

 - Induction therapy

-- Amphotericin B deoxycholate (0.7 to 1.0 mg / kg / day) or liposomal amphotericin B (3 to 4 mg / kg / day) or amphotericin B lipid complex (5 mg / kg / day, for patients who intolerant to flucytosine) for 4 to 6 weeks (evidence B2)
+- Amphotericin B deoxycholate (0.7 to 1.0 mg/kg/day) or liposomal amphotericin B (3 to 4 mg/kg/day) or amphotericin B lipid complex (5 mg/kg/day, for patients who cannot tolerate flucytosine) for 4 to 6 weeks (Evidence B2)

-- Amphotericin B deoxycholate + fluconazole (B1 evidence)
+- Amphotericin B deoxycholate + fluconazole (Evidence B1)

 - Consolidation therapy